licarazvan90/video-classification-3d-cnn-pytorch/README.md

 ### 9.1 Process files

-Assume input video files are located in ./videos.
-And the 'input' file contains the names of the video files there.
+Assume input video files are located in ./videos and the 'input' file contains the names of the video files there.
 To calculate class scores for each 16 frames, use --mode score.

 ```